 There are many ways to apply eye makeup to enhance or minimize or create different effects for wide-set, close-set, deep-set eyes as well as prominent, droopy or hooded lids.
 Let me know in the comment section below if you would like to know more about these applications.

 - From the lash line run the contouring shadow (darker shade) out towards the outer part of your eye and then up to the crease line forming a V-shape

 - With a soft fluffy dome brush blend so there are no harsh lines

-- Using a color shadow (one that compliments the eye) brush on top of lid out to the corner of your eye
+- Using a color shadow (one that compliments the eye) brush on top of the lid out to the corner of your eye

-- Apply eyeliner on upper and lower lash line (apply lightly on the lower lash line for a more natural look)
+- Apply eyeliner on the upper and lower lash line (apply lightly on the lower lash line for a more natural look)

 - Using a blending tip or small brush smudge the eyeliner to soften the eye